comunica/Article-SSWS2020-AMF/content/evaluation.md

 This implementation is available on [GitHub](https://github.com/LinkedDataFragments/Server.js/tree/feature-handlers-amf-2).
-In order to measure the server overhead of large AMFs, we added a config option to dynamically enable AMFs for triple patterns with number of matching triples below a given threshold.
+In order to measure the server overhead of large AMFs, we added a config option to dynamically enable AMFs for triple patterns with number of matching triples below a given result count threshold.
 Next to that, we implemented an optional file-based cache to avoid recomputing AMFs to make pre-computation of AMFs possible.